How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 - Your API key = money.
 Never share it or paste it into public code.

-- The basic portal is not password-protected yet, so keep the portal URL private.
+- The starter Portal is not password-protected until you activate the included security pack, so keep the URL private at first.

 API billing note: Claude Pro or Max does not automatically pay for Anthropic API usage.
 You need Anthropic API billing or credits separately.